Our Purpose

 If you feel there's something we can do better, we would like to know about it.
 You can let us know by emailing info@baytrust.org.nz, or alternatively by emailing our CEO Alastair Rhodes at: Alastair@baytrust.org.nz.
 All complaints will receive a careful hearing, a thorough and objective investigation and a response.

-BayTrust is also Registered Financial Services Provider and all complaints related to that role will be dealt with in terms of the FSCL Practical Guide for Members.
+BayTrust is also a registered Financial Services Provider, and all complaints related to that role will be dealt with in terms of the FSCL Practical Guide for Members.
 You can find out more about this by visiting https://www.fscl.org.nz/, including how to lodge a complaint

-We desire to work with Māori in a way that is consistent with the Principles of the Treaty of Waitangi including partnership, protection and participation, particularly:
+The Trust desires to work with Māori in a way that is consistent with the Principles of the Te Tiriti o Waitangi including partnership, protection and participation, particularly:

-•acknowledges that New Zealand was founded on the basis of bicultural partnerships;
+• acknowledges that New Zealand was founded based on bicultural partnerships;

 Our Commitment to becoming a climate responsible (Tiakina te ao turoa)